terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `hostgroup_id` - ID of the hostgroup to assign to the host.
 - `image_id` - ID of an image to be used as base for this host when cloning
 - `interfaces_attributes` - Host interface information.
-- `manage_build` - Create host only, don't set build status or manage power states
+- `manage_build` - REMOVED, please use the new 'managed' key instead.
+Create host only, don't set build status or manage power states
 - `managed` - Whether or not this host is managed by Foreman.
+Create host only, don't set build status or manage power states.
 - `medium_id` - ID of the medium mounted on the host.
 - `method` - Chooses a method with which to provision the HostOptions are "build" and "image"
 - `model_id` - ID of the hardware model if applicable